 Services

-This page shows for the hierarchical organization of Services by depicting the parent-child relationships within the list.
-Services provide a higher-level overview of the systems performance by focusing on the overall availability of specific services rather than monitoring low-level details like disk space or processor load.
+This page shows the hierarchical organization of services by depicting parent-child relationships within the list.
+Services provide a higher-level overview of system performance by focusing on the overall availability of specific services rather than monitoring low-level details such as available memory or CPU load.

-Within this list, all services are displayed with their respective names.
-If a service has one or more child services, they can be revealed by clicking the arrow left to the service’s name.
+The list displays all services with their respective names.
+If a service has one or more child services, they can be revealed by clicking the arrow next to the service name.

 List of services: Service structure

-Clicking on a service, whether it’s a parent or child service, opens the service details.
+Clicking a service, whether parent or child, opens the service details.

-You can apply various filters allowing you to focus on services with specific criteria.
+Various filters can be applied to focus on services matching specific criteria.

 Services with problems filter

-This filter allows you to filter the services according to their state.
+This filter allows services to be filtered according to their state.
 There are three options:

-• All: All services, regardless of the state are displayed.
+• All: All services, regardless of state, are displayed.

 • Services with problems: Only services with problems are displayed.

-• Services in OK state: Only services in OK state are displayed.
+• Services in OK state: Only services without problems are displayed.

 Service details

-Provides information about the service’s status, name, and additional details:
+Provides information about the service status, name, and additional details:

 serviceDetails